 Eyebrows are one of the most noticeable features on your face, so you should put care into how you treat them.
 Neither waxing nor threading is permanent hair removal techniques, which is a good thing!
 Trends come and go and permanency is not something you want on your eyebrows.
-The best part about either eyebrow hair removal technique is that the hair grows back!
-This gives you an opportunity to adjust the shape and style of your eyebrows however you like best.
+The best part about either eyebrow hair removal technique is that the hair grows back.

-Options for eyebrow hair removal: waxing, threading, or even tweezing?
+Options for eyebrow hair removal: waxing, threading, or tweezing?

 These are the three most common methods.
 While tweezing is easily done at home, waxing and threading are quicker and more popular options.
 Tweezing is mainly used for maintenance in between waxing or threading sessions.